TO THE MEMBERS OF

 SAHARA ONE MEDIA AND ENTERTAINMENT LIMITED

-We have audited the accompanying financial statements of SAHARA ONE MEDIAAND ENTERTAINMENT LIMITED ("the Company") which comprise the Balance Sheet asat March 31 2018 and the Statement of Profit and Loss (including Other ComprehensiveIncome) the Cash Flow Statement for the year thenended and a summary of the significant accounting policies and other explanatoryinformation (hereinafter referred to as "standalone Ind AS financialstatements")
+We have audited the accompanying Standalone financial statements of SAHARA ONE MEDIAAND ENTERTAINMENT LIMITED ("the Company") which comprise the Balance Sheet asat March 31 2018 and the Statement of Profit and Loss (including Other ComprehensiveIncome) the Cash Flow Statement and the Statement of Changes in Equity for the year thenended and a summary of the significant accounting policies and other explanatoryinformation (hereinafter referred to as "standalone Ind AS financialstatements")

-This responsibility also includes maintenance of adequate accounting records in accordance withthe provisions of the Act for safeguarding the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the standalone IndAS financial statements that give a true and fair view and are free from materialmisstatement whether due to fraud orerror.
+This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness ofthe accounting records relevant to the preparation and presentation of the standalone IndAS financial statements that give a true and fair view and are free from materialmisstatement whether due to fraud or error.

 We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our qualified audit opinion on the standalone Ind AS financialstatements.

-Basis for Qualified Opinion
+Basis for Qualified opinion

-1. Reference is invited to Note 30 to the financial statements regarding deposit ofRupees694027.88 Thousand to Sahara-SEBI Refund account in the matter of dispute inrespect of repayment of Optionally Fully Convertible Debentures (OFCDs) by two groupcompanies namely M/s Sahara India Real Corporation Limited & Sahara HousingInvestment Corporation Limited with Security and Exchange Board of India (SEBI).TheHonorable Supreme Court of India vide its order dated 21-11 2013 had directed that SaharaGroup of Companies shall not part with movable and immovableproperties and accordingly Security and Exchange Board of India (SEBI) has seized thecompany's Fixed Deposit and Non Current Investment.
-Subsequent to this Hon'ble SupremeCourt vide it's order dated 4th June 2014 has directed to defreezethe Fixed Deposit account of the company subject to condition that total proceeds would betransferred to special account opened by the SEBI.
-However we are unable to ascertain whether thisamount is fully recoverable or not and its further impact if any that may arise in caseif this amount is subsequently determined to be doubtful of recovery.
+1. Reference is invited to Note 30 to the financial statements regarding deposit ofRupees694027.88 Thousand to Sahara-SEBI Refund account in the matter of dispute inrespect of repayment of Optionally Fully Convertible Debentures (OFCDs) by two groupcompanies namely M/s Sahara India Real Corporation Limited & Sahara HousingInvestment Corporation Limited with Security and Exchange Board of India (SEBI).TheHonorable Supreme Court of India vide its order dated 21-11 2013 had directed that SaharaGroup of Companies shall not part with movable and immovable properties and accordingly'SEBI' has seized the company's Fixed Deposit and Non-Current Investment.
+Subsequent tothis Hon'ble Supreme Court vide it's order dated 4th June 2014 has directed to defreezethe Fixed Deposit account of the company subject to condition that total proceeds would betransferred to special account opened by the 'SEBI'.
+However the matter is pending atHonorable Supreme Court of India; we are unable to comment on the consequential impact ifany of the same on the financial statement of the company.

-In our opinion and to the best of our information and according to the explanationsgiven to usexcept for the effects of the matters described in Basis for Qualified Opinionparagraphthe aforesaid standalone Ind AS financial statements give the informationrequired by the Act in the manner so required and give a true and fair view in conformitywith the accounting principles generally accepted in India of the state of affairs of theCompany as at March 31 2018 and its Loss total comprehensive income its cash flows for theyear ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to usexcept for the effects of the matters described in Basis for Qualified Opinionparagraphthe aforesaid standalone Ind AS financial statements give the informationrequired by the Act in the manner so required and give a true and fair view in conformitywith the accounting principles generally accepted in India of the state of affairs of theCompany as at March 31 2018 and its Loss total comprehensive income its cash flows andthe changes in equity for the year ended on that date.